kaiwenx99/LinuxAssign1/README.md

 - Create **SSH keys** on your local machine
 - Connect to the existing Arch Linux droplet
 - Install and configure `doctl` under existing droplet environment using **Pacman**
-- Create a new Arch Linux droplet with `doctl`
+- Create a new Arch Linux droplet with `doctl` and configure it with `cloud-init`
-- Configure the new droplet with `doctl` and `cloud-init`

 ---